Upper Poppleton: Economy

 The Poppletons were formerly agricultural settlements with many farms, but the modern village is mostly a dormitory for commuters to the nearby towns and cities.
 It has benefited from its good road and rail links.
 The village has local retail facilities, including a post office, and some small enterprises.

 Demography

-In the 19th century the population has varied between 284 and 346.
+In the 19th century the population varied between 284 and 346.
 The census of 2001 recorded the population as 1,961.

 Community

 There are two allotment sites in the village of Upper Poppleton.
 One is located at the end of Beech Grove and the other is in Main Street next to the Library.
 There are eight allotments on the Beech Grove Allotments, each approximately 300 square metres.
 The land is owned by the Parish Council.
 Main Street Allotments have seven plots.

 There is a Youth Club and Scout Troop in the village.

 Education

 In 1797, local ironmonger John Dodsworth founded a Church of England School.
 This was converted into accommodation for the School Master when a new building was built in 1850.
 As of 2010 Poppleton Ousebank Primary provides primary education for both Poppletons.

 For secondary education, the village is in the catchment area of York High School on Cornlands Road in nearby Acomb, though the nearest secondary school is Manor CE on Millfield Lane.
 Manor is a Church of England School and has its own admissions policy separate from the local City Council.
 It was originally built in 1813 at Kings Manor and has moved several times before being sited in Millfield Lane.